meeber/style-type-thing/README.md

 const FRONT_MAN_FOR_FOO_FIGHTERS = "Dave Grohl";
 ```

-Unfortunately, that's not what `const` actually means in JavaScript.
+Except that's not what `const` actually means in JavaScript.
 Consider the following:

 ```js
 function MusicalGenius(hasPrettyFace) {